This page may contain affiliate links. Learn More.

 Did you know garlic scapes (the flower heads) taste amazing?

-Interesting facts about plants and flowers
+Interesting facts about plants

 Did you know ladybugs and their larvae are voracious eaters of garden pests?
 So are lacewings, spiders, birds, snakes, and many other insects and animals.
 Praying mantises and several other garden bugs eat beneficial insects AND pests in the garden.